Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 - EFL
   - Version 1.16 is upgraded to 1.20
-  - Edbus and Eldbus is removed for security reasons.
+  - EDbus and Eldbus are removed for security reasons.
   - Elementary repository is integrated into EFL repository.
   - Added SVG morphing animation.
   - Ecore_wayland is replaced with ecore_wayland2.